stevearc/aerial.nvim/README.md

 </details>

 ## Setup
-Aerial can display document symbols from a couple of sources.
-You will need to use at least one of the.
-You can configure which one to use or your preferred source with the `backends` option (see [Options](#options)).
-The default is to prefer LSP when it's available, and fall back to Treesitter.
+Aerial can display document symbols from a couple of sources; you will need to follow the setup steps for at least one of them.
+You can configure your preferred source(s) with the `backends` option (see [Options](#options)).
+The default is to prefer LSP when it's available and fall back to Treesitter.

 ### LSP